open-resources/physics_bank/content/public/003.Vectors/Topic Outcome/Barge pulled by tugboats/Barge Pulled by Tugboats.md

 ## Part 3

-Resolve the pulling forces to their scalar components.
+Resolve the pulling forces to theircomponents.
 What is the $x$-component of the force below the line AB i.e. the left force?
+Remember to consider the sign convention.

 ### Answer Section